pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 ### Outlook Command

-Thanks to latest update done to `outlook message list` command you may now query email from a given period of time.
+Thanks to the latest update done to `outlook message list` command you may now query email from a given period of time.
 Check out the documentation to find out more:

 - [m365 outlook message list](https://pnp.github.io/cli-microsoft365/cmd/outlook/message/message-list)